 BioXcel has granted stock options to its employees under its own Equity Incentive Plan ("BioXcel Plan").
-Stock-based compensation expense from the BioXcel Plan is allocated to the Company over the period over which those stock option awards vest and are based the on the percentage of time spent on Company activities compared to BioXcel activities, which is the same basis used for allocation of salary costs.
+Stock-based compensation expense from the BioXcel Plan is allocated to the Company over the period over which those stock option awards vest and are based on the percentage of time spent on Company activities compared to BioXcel activities, which is the same basis used for allocation of salary costs.
 The BioXcel stock option awards are valued at fair value on the date of grant and that fair value is recognized over the requisite service period.
 The estimated fair value of these BioXcel stock option awards was determined using the Black Scholes option pricing model on the date of grant.
 Significant judgment and estimates were used to estimate the fair value of these awards, as they are not publicly traded.

-Share based compensation expense recognized by the Company in its statements of operations related to BioXcel equity awards totaled approximately \$76 and \$93 for the three months ended June 30, 2018 and 2017, respectively and \$199 and \$200 for the six months ended June 30, 2018 and 2017, respectively.
+Share based compensation expense (income), net of forfeitures, recognized by the Company in its statements of operations related to BioXcel equity awards totaled approximately \$20 and \$76 for the three months ended June 30, 2019 and 2018, respectively and \$43 and \$199 for the six months ended June 30, 2019 and 2018, respectively.

-Total share based compensation charges were approximately \$742 and \$93 for the three months ended June 30, 2018 and 2017, respectively and \$2,060 and \$200 for the six months ended June 30, 2018 and 2017, respectively.
+Total share based compensation charges were approximately \$1,030 and \$741 for the three months ended June 30, 2019 and 2018, respectively and \$1,712 and \$2,060 for the six months ended June 30, 2019 and 2018, respectively.